Hshini/E-Commerce/README.md

 ## Description
 This app uses sequelize orm to create the database<br>
-E-commerce  app will ask you questions, which will help to create Database
+E-commerce  app will ask you questions, which will help you to store your information into database.
 ## Installation
 This app require <br>
 [ Express package](https://www.npmjs.com/package/mysql2)<br>